About Us

 Psychotherapist

 Clinical expertise in treating individuals and couples with issues related to grief & bereavement, depression, anxiety, and trauma.
-Certificate training in Emotionally Focused Therapy (EFT), Dialectical Behavior Therapy (DBT), and Clinical Hypnosis (Hypnotherapy).
+Certificate training in Emotionally Focused Therapy (EFT), and Dialectical Behavior Therapy (DBT).

 Our Therapy Specialties